MorrisMA/M65C02A/README.md

 displacement, and pushes that absolute 16-bit value onto the system stack.
 The rel16 parameter is the distance from the address of the next instruction to the target, i.e. relative to the PC.
 The stack used (SK/SU or SX) by this instruction can be changed by adding the OSX prefix instruction.
-Other prefix instructions have no affect on this instruction.

-The PHR rel16 instruction can be used to synthesize a BSR rel16 instruction using an instruction sequence like the following:

-        PSH #$1
-        PHR rel16
-    $1: RTS
+If prefixed by IND (OIS), the PHR rel16 instruction becomes a PC-relative subroutine instruction, CSR rel16.

-Another use of the PHR rel16 is to resolve, in a PC-relative manner, the address of constant or variable needed at run time, when the program can be relocated when it is loaded in memory.
+The primary use of the PHR rel16 is to resolve, in a PC-relative manner, the address of constant or variable needed at run time, when the program can be relocated when it is loaded in memory.
 Using a base-relative LDA/STA instruction prefixed with IND, the constant/variable can be accessed using the